AndyWright360/Milestone-Project-1/README.md

 </details>

 This bug was caused by having a single input within the top row of the form but all other rows having two inputs.
 Because of this it was difficult to align the 'Title' select box with the remaining inputs.
 With the spacing method of 'justify-content-evenly' being responsive.
-The alignment became more noticable on wider displays.
+The alignment became more noticeable on wider displays.

 The fix I implemented was similar to the previous bug fix.
-I added an additional input to the top row but added the 'invisible' class to prevent it being dispayed.
-This allowed me to apply the same spacing method of 'justift-content-evenly' to the row and have the alignment match the other content exactly.
+I added an additional input to the top row but added the 'invisible' class to prevent it being displayed.
+This allowed me to apply the same spacing method of 'justify-content-evenly' to the row and have the alignment match the other content exactly.

 <details><summary>iPhone Text Decoration Not Displaying</summary>